 Savaii Travel Tips

 - Recommended Reading: Roadtripping In Savaii – personal account of my visit to Savaii Island

 - Getting to Savaii from Upolu: catch the ferry from Mulifanua on the Upolu side for the 22km journey to Salelologa (ferry terminal reachable by bus).
-There are two ferries in operation: a comfortable air conditioned passenger oriented ferry (~1 hour crossing), and a vehicle transport oriented ferry with a small outdoor seating area (~2 hour crossing).
-Check the Savaii ferry schedule, noting the two Sunday departures as oppose to the usual five.
+There are two ferries in operation: a comfortable air-conditioned passenger oriented ferry (~1-hour crossing), and a vehicle transport oriented ferry with a small outdoor seating area (~2-hour crossing).
+Check the Savaii ferry schedule, noting the two Sunday departures as opposed to the usual five.
 It is possible to transport a rental car from Upolu to Savaii but not vice versa.
 If you’re planning on switching islands over the weekend, it is advised to book your ticket in advance.

 - Getting to Manono and Apolima: ferries also connect Savaii and Upolu with the small islands of Manono and Apolima.

 - Getting around Savaii by car: I highly recommend renting a car for at least two days to properly explore the island, as without any stops it takes about 90 minutes to drive the length of the south or north coast (see ‘Samoa travel tips’ section).
 There is just one main road circling the island so you will not get lost.
 Gas stations in Savaii are located in Salelologa and Manase (and maybe in a couple of the remote villages).
 A regular 2WD will do just fine, but if you want to head up to the Matavanu Crater, you’ll need at the very least a high 2WD.
 Don’t leave any valuables in the car and in general, it’s best to give an empty interior appearance when parking.